EdricChan03/material-docs/README.md

+> This repo is now **deprecated**.
+Please use the official docs by the Angular Material team available at <https://material.angular.io> instead.

 # Material Docs

 Welcome to `material-docs` (unofficial)!
 This is basically the same as Angular's <https://material.angular.io>, but with more examples along with app showcases (currently work in progress).